 Helping students access the health care they need

-We are very pleased to announce that Brisbane State High School has been selected to participate in the GPs in Schools Pilot.
+Brisbane State High School is pleased to be participating in the GPs in Schools Pilot.

 The Pilot is part of the Queensland Government's Student Wellbeing Package.
 The initiative is designed to make it easier for adolescents in Queensland schools to access the healthcare they need.

-The Pilot will allow our school to set up a fit-for-purpose GP clinic on school grounds.
-This clinic will provide students with access to a GP one day each week, during school terms.
+The Pilot has allowed our school to set up a fit-for-purpose GP clinic on school grounds.
+This clinic provides students with access to a GP one day each week, during school terms.

-Our school GP clinic will offer secondary students the majority of services that young people are able to access from GPs in the community, including management of physical health, mental health, and sexual and reproductive health issues.
+Our school GP clinic offers our students the majority of services that young people are able to access from GPs in the community, including management of physical health, mental health, and sexual and reproductive health issues.
 The school GP clinic is not a vaccination centre.

-Will there be a cost for students to see the GP?
+Is there a cost for students to see the GP?

-All visits to the GP will be provided at no cost to students or their families.
-The GP will bulk-bill all appointments through Medicare, so it is important that students bring their Medicare card (or their Medicare number) with them to their appointment.
+All visits to the GP are provided at no cost to students or their families.
+The GP bulk-bills all appointments through Medicare, so it is important that students bring their Medicare card (or their Medicare number) with them to their appointment.

 Our school clinic staff